berkeodn/baggage_tracking/README.md

 The `docker-compose.yml` file defines the following services:

-1. **Kafka**: Used for managing the real-time data flow of baggage events.
+1. **Kafka**: Used for managing the real-time data flow of fake baggage events.
 2. **PostgreSQL**: Database that stores baggage tracking information.
 3. **Producer**: Sends real-time baggage data into the Kafka queue.
 4. **Consumer**: Processes messages from Kafka and inserts data into PostgreSQL.